M1ka3il/M1ka3il/README.md

 ###

-<p align="center">My name is Michael and I'm currently working as a "Junior Full Stack .NET Developer" in Germany</p>
+<p align="center">My name is Michael and I'm currently working as a ".NET Developer" in Germany</p>

 ###